 What is TNR?
 Understanding Trap-Neuter-Return for Cats

 Are you an animal lover concerned about the welfare of feral cats in your community?
 If so, you’ve probably heard of Trap-Neuter-Return (TNR) programs and wondered, “What is TNR?”
-In this guide, we’ll dive into the world of TNR, exploring its purpose, benefits, challenges, and how it’s implemented around the globe.
+In this guide, we’ll explore TNR, its purpose, benefits, challenges, and how it’s implemented around the world.
 By the end, you’ll better understand this innovative approach to outdoor cat management and learn how to get involved to make a difference in your community.

 Key Takeaways

-• Benefits of TNR include population control, improved health & welfare for cats, and reduced nuisance behaviors in communities.
+- The benefits of TNR include population control, improved health and welfare for cats, and reduced nuisance behaviors in communities.

 Understanding Trap-Neuter-Return (TNR)